Understanding Paid Family Medical Leave (PFML)

-In contrast, PFML programs enable workers at companies of all sizes to take time off for family or medical purposes while still receiving a portion of their paycheck.
+In contrast, Paid Family Medical Leave programs enable workers at companies of all sizes to take time off for family or medical purposes while still receiving a portion of their paycheck.

 Here are some crucial factors of PFML programs that affect your employees: